 A Matter of Balance is designed to reduce the fear of falling and increase the activity level of older adults who have this concern.
 The first step toward a healthier attitude toward falls and fear of falling is to understand one’s own beliefs or biases.

 The eight-session program meets weekly, and instructors cover how to set goals for increasing activity, make changes to reduce fall risks at home and how to increase strength and balance, all with a larger goal of viewing falls as controllable.
+Each class meets for two hours.

 The program is recommended by the National Council on Aging and the Centers for Disease Control (CDC).
-A Matter of Balance is held at five YMCA of Greater Brandywine locations and typical participants are ages 65 and older, but registration is not limited to a specific age.
+A Matter of Balance is held at multiple YMCA of Greater Brandywine locations and typical participants are ages 65 and older, but registration is not limited to a specific age.

 The YMCA is dedicated to encouraging people of all ages and activity levels to improve their overall health and to providing a supportive community for individuals to pursue a healthier version of themselves.